krosac/Development-Standards/README.md

 We recommend [CMake](https://cmake.org/)(minimal 3.2), which is cross-platform and compiler-independent, to manage the building process.

-* IDE (I am not familiar so any suggestion is welcomed)
+* IDE (I am not familiar with ide so any suggestion is welcomed)

 Free: [Visual Studio Code](https://code.visualstudio.com/)